sachaker/sachaker.github.io/projects.md

 The other arm of Fig is the automated trading platform, which scrapes the positions that Wall St.'s top analysts are taking and makes trades based on those positions in real-time.
 We have consistently beat out the S&P 500 (peak annual returns ~105%).

-Check out an interactive protoype for our dashboard [here](https://www.figma.com/proto/AdGaBc5V70Mn9VYEFJF9On/Fig-Finance?node-id=115%3A2&scaling=min-zoom) and a sneak peek at a very (very!) alpha version of the actual dashboard [here](https://drive.google.com/file/d/16PrnHMCN_JaHgFPBGHLLkxsAyTY3ydXb/view).
-Fig is still nascent and we've yet to iron out a solid vision for what it will look like.
+Check out an interactive protoype for our dashboard [here](https://www.figma.com/proto/AdGaBc5V70Mn9VYEFJF9On/Fig-Finance?node-id=115%3A2&scaling=min-zoom) and a sneak peek at an alpha version of the actual dashboard [here](http://198.251.65.146:5000/).

 &nbsp;